deadlyvipers/dojo_rules/introduction.md

 This is a test file for Code School.
-Ruby Path!
+Ruby Path Git JavaScript Ruby